Frankiiize/PetGram/README.md

 This is a small example of a social network to share photos of pets, you can register log in, like shared photos and add them to your favourites.
-This project It is part of an advanced course of platzi avanced react.
+This project It is part of a course of platzi avanced react.

 <p align="right">(<a href="#top">back to top</a>)</p>